grandmastr/dns-server/README.md

 ### Limitations

 - Compressed Packet Handling:
-    - The DNS server does not currently handle compressed packets.
+    - The DNS does not currently handle compressed packets.
 - Answering capabilities:
-    - It is not a full DNS server, but it is capable of resolving a few basic DNS queries (A, AAAA, CNAME, PTR, TXT, and MX).
+    - It is not a full DNS, but it is capable of resolving a few basic DNS queries (A, AAAA, CNAME, PTR, TXT, and MX).
 - Response:
     - it only handles the answer section of the response, and does not handle the authority or additional sections.

 ### Testing
-To test the DNS server, you can use the `dig` or `nslookup` command
+To test the DNS, you can use the `dig` or `nslookup` command

 ### Additional Information
 Refer to [this](https://www.rfc-editor.org/rfc/rfc1035#section-4.1.4) document detailing the specifications and implementation of Domain names and DNS: